-A water birth quite simply put is when a woman enters deep water in order to give birth to a child.
+A water birth quite simply put is when a woman enters semi deep water in order to give birth to a child.

 Some women like to get in to the water as early as possible and some like to get in just before they are ready to push.

-If you decide to have a water birth there are a few things that you need to know and also how to prepare for it.
+If you decide to have a water birth there are a few things that you need to know about and also how to prepare for it.